JumpyLionnn/packet-master/README.md

 for bool 1 bit
-for uint8_t 8 bits unless specified otherwise planned to serialize and deserialize uint16_t and uint32_t
+for uint8_t 8 bits unless specified otherwise for uint16_t 9 or 17 bits unless specified otherwise 1 bit for the byte count stored planned to serialize and deserialize uint32_t